jbae49/juliasrandomdiary/0407_mrwhitehat.md

 ---

 "I hope my life can be composed of unique adventures, so I like to learn and hack," the hacker sent messages via the Ethereum blockchain, which can be viewed publicly.
-An anonymous hacker dubbed ‘Mr. White Hat’ returned the stolen assets and even did Q & A sessions - [link](https://twitter.com/tomrobin/status/1425487745166753794).
+An anonymous hacker dubbed ‘Mr. White Hat’ returned the stolen assets ($600M+ worth of tokens) and even did Q & A sessions - [link](https://twitter.com/tomrobin/status/1425487745166753794).
 The hacker also returned the $500k bug bounty, as well as other donations.

 <br />

-🐸 (fyi) - A smart contract is a program / a piece of software; it can be executed only when after is authorized by a digital signature of the “owner” of the contract and must be validated by the consensus *(by some nodes?)* and then change the state of the blockchain.
+🐸 (fyi) - A smart contract is a program / a piece of software; it can be executed only when after is authorized by a digital signature of the “owner” of the contract and must be validated by the consensus and then can change the state of the blockchain.

 <br />